Neighborhood-Grid/CubeNet/README.md

 - nans → random position
 - (+-) infs → border of the grid

-This allow to gridsort prime or variable number of points N, as long as one is ready to deal with void/special grid cells.
+This allow to gridsort prime or variable number of points, as long as one is ready to deal with void/special grid cells.

 Expected runtime for sorting 1 million points: CPU: < 10s (numpy), GPU: < 500 ms (torch cuda)